 Textbook: French, D. and Ronda, L.T.
 (Eds).
 NSCA's Essentials of Sport Science.
 Human Kinetics.
 2022.
-ISBN: 9781492593355
+ISBN: 9781492593355.
+Newer editions are welcome but not required.

 Additional content will be accessible through online resources, which are provided at no cost to you if you sign in with the UF VPN.
 Access to the internet, a computer with functioning webcam, microphone, and speaker (or headphones/earbuds) are required.
 Please refer to "UF Computing Requirements" below for additional information on this.
 All additional material will be provided online through Canvas.